MeoMix/StreamusChromeExtension/CONTRIBUTING.md

 - No tabs.
 Four spaces.
 - No trailing whitespace.
 - Attempt to keep lines fewer than 120 characters.
-Currently the linter is set to 180, but I would like to lower it.
+- Always use semicolons and don't rely on implicit insertion.
 - Single quotes.
 Double quotes are OK only when nested within single quotes.
 ```
 # good